Pedrojok01/Ethernaut-Solutions/solutions/29_Switch.md

 > uint256 `20` is `0x14` in hex, and would be stored like this:
 > `0x0000000000000000000000000000000000000000000000000000000000000014`

-For dynamic types, it is a bit different and solidity stores them as follow:
+For dynamic types, it is a bit different and solidity stores them as follows:

 - first 32-byte is the offset of the data;
 - next 32-byte is the length of the data;
 - next are the data themselves.

 Let's take the following array: `uint256[] memory data = [2, 3, 5, 7, 11]`.
-It would be stored as follow:
+It would be stored as follows:

 ```java
 offset: